lf-lang/lf-lang.github.io/blog/2025-10-14-decentralized-consistency.md

 Even without faults, however, setting `maxwait` to `forever` creates problems when only the lidar input is expected (50ms, 150ms, 250ms, etc): the controller cannot process that input until an input from the radar comes, because `maxwait` will never expire.
 For example, if the single lidar input comes at time 50ms, it has to wait until time 100ms before being processed.
 If that input was signaling the presence of a close object, the detection would be delayed by 50ms, which may potentially mean crashing into the object.
 The automatic emergency braking system must be available, otherwise it might not brake in time to avoid collisions.
 The ideal `maxwait` value for maximum availability in the time instants with only the lidar input is 0, because if a single input is expected, no wait is necessary.

-Summing up, consistency for sensor fusion requires `maxwait = forever` when inputs from both sensors are expected, while availability calls for `maxwait = 0` when only the lidar input is coming.
+Summing up, consistency for sensor fusion requires `maxwait = forever` when inputs from both sensors are expected (or some finite value for fault tolerance), while availability calls for `maxwait = 0` when only the lidar input is coming.
 The two values are at odds, and any value in between would mean sacrificing both properties at the same time.

 ### Dynamic adjustment of `maxwait`
 The knowledge of the timing properties of the application under analysis enables the _a priori_ determination of the time instants when both inputs are expected and those when only the lidar has new data available.
 Lingua Franca allows to dynamically change the `maxwait` in the reaction body using the `lf_set_fed_maxwait` API, that takes as input parameter the new `maxwait` value to set.
 This capability of the language permits the automatic emergency braking federate to:

-* start with `maxwait` statically set to `forever`, because at time 0 (startup) both sensors produce data;
+* start with `maxwait` statically set to `forever` (or some finite value for fault tolerance), because at time 0 (startup) both sensors produce data;
 * set `maxwait` to 0 after processing both inputs with the same logical time, because the next data will be sent by the lidar only;
 * set `maxwait` back to `forever` after processing the radar input alone, because the next data will be sent by both sensors.

-This dynamic solution guarantees both consistency and availability in all input cases.
+This dynamic solution guarantees both consistency and availability as long as lidar data arrives within 50 ms.
 The implementation and the instantiation of the `AutomaticEmergencyBraking` reactor are shown below:

 ```lf-c